ahmed2917/djangoAuthBoilerPlate/README.md

-# djangoBoilerPlateCode
+# djangoAuthBoilerPlate
-A basic Django boilerplate (with email verification by OTP) codebase with project structure, settings, and common packages in place.
+A basic Django auth boilerplate (with email verification via OTP) codebase with project structure, settings, custom user model, and common packages in place.
 Ideal for starting new Django projects quickly.
-Simply clone and customize to fit your needs
+Simply clone and customize to fit your needs.